Cacao tree (Theobroma cacao), also known as cocoa, cocoa tree and chocolate tree, is a special plant at Kew.

 The species comes from areas of South America that can experience rainfall of up to six metres a year!
 This can be hard to replicate in the glasshouses, particularly during winter when high humidity can cause the pods to rot.

 We have to find a good balance between giving the plant what it needs but not necessarily what it wants.
-Cacao tree is also hungry, requiring good balanced fertiliser applications on a regular basis.
+The cacao tree is also hungry, requiring good balanced fertiliser applications on a regular basis.

 We are visited regularly by a Columbian cacao farmer, who offers advice and feedback on pruning and plant husbandry - his advice and support is invaluable to us.